 BY SaaS Growth Infrastructure

-You just started selling your product a while back and things are chugging along...
+You started selling your product a while back...

-That’s actually not even the big problem though.
-The real issue is your pestering revenue loss from customers who are frankly underpaying and getting access to things they’re not supposed to have access to.
-The entitlements (if you can call them that) is on the honor system.
-The access data is stored in a spreadsheet that someone updates manually when they can, if they remember, but honestly nobody is checking.
+Another issue is your pestering revenue loss from customers who are frankly underpaying and getting access to things they’re not supposed to have access to.
+Your customers entitlement data is stored in a spreadsheet that someone updates manually when they can, if they remember, but honestly nobody is checking.

 When you ship new features, your grandfathered customers are keeping the same early-adopter prices but getting access to these new features.
-Other customers are going way over their usage – valuable revenue you could be generating..
-This is really dragging down your growth, traction and revenue numbers.
+Other customers are going way over their usage – without being charged for it..
+Your growth, traction and revenue numbers would look much better if you were to fix this.
 Investors aren’t going to want to see that come next fundraise (or board meeting).